Designated Work Groups (DWG) and Health & Safety Reps (HSR)

 - take paid leave for health and safety training.

-Areas may also have Safety Officers (appointed by management) who operate in tandem with HSRs, click through for more information.
+Areas may also have Safety Officers (appointed by management) who operate in conjunction with HSRs, click through for more information.